8th Annual ARTfall Juried Show & Sale!

 - Applications must be received by August 28, 2023, with the JPG artwork images.

 - Payment is due at time of application.

 The Hannah Block Historic USO/Community Arts Center is proud to present the 8th annual ARTfall, a juried exhibition featuring the work of new and established artists.
 The exhibition is located in the lobby museum and community gallery of the Historic USO Building and will be open to the public September 22 – 30, Mon. – Sat.
 10 am – 5 pm.

-Artfall will open with a dessert reception to honor the artists and announce the award winners on Thursday September 23rd from 6 to 8 pm.
-The public is invited to attend the reception and enjoy signature refreshments by Apple Annie’s Bake Shop, Nothing Bundt Cakes, and Burney’s Sweets and More.
-Local favorite El Jaye Johnson will provide the entertainment with his one man show featuring music from all genres, including jazz, R & B, reggae, and funk.
-Awards will be presented for 1st, 2nd, and 3rd place, Honorable Mention, and People’s Choice with cash prizes totaling $425.00.
+ARTfall will open with a dessert reception to honor the artists and announce the award winners on Thursday September 21st from 6 to 8 pm.
+The public is invited to attend the reception and enjoy signature refreshments from Apple Annie’s Bake Shop and Nothing Bundt Cakes.
+Well-known solo artist and instrumentalist Susan Savia will perform songs from her vast repertoire including jazz, pop, country, and classic standards.
+Artist awards will be presented for 1st, 2nd, and 3rd place, Honorable Mention, and People’s Choice with cash prizes totaling $525.00.